cormac710/MatchBuilder/README.md

 # Deploy to AWS
 To deploy you must set up and AWS and get your secret and access keys and export and environment variables

+Also note, only available to deploy in eu-west-1 region (Ireland).
+Deploying to other regions is in the TODO column.
+I am more interested in getting a basic working app and deploying up and running at the minute
 ```
 export AWS_ACCESS_KEY=<yur_access_key>
 export AWS_SECRET_ACCESS_KEY=<your_secret_access_key>